codewithlavi/about_me/README.md

   </a>
 </h1>

    I am Lavinia and I'm 2º year student specialized in Software Development(D.A.M) at DIGITech F.P and also a Cybersecurity Researcher.
-  I attend hacktons and conferences when it is posible.
+   I enjoy creating posts about coding and cybersecurity, as well as attending conferences and participating in workshops.
    I’m currently learning : C# and Game Development with Unity , Java ;

-📫 How to reach me:  lavinia.bacaru@digitechfp.com and lavinia_bacaru@protonmail.com
+📫 Reach me:  lavinia.bacaru@digitechfp.com and lavinia_bacaru@protonmail.com

 ### Tech Stack:
 <span>